 - Assistance when the platform behavior is not functioning as expected

-- Identification of bugs which are passed to product development for fixes
+- Identification of bugs that are passed to product development for fixes

 - General questions regarding the Engagement platform and its use